MaximeIn-Tech/CryptoWeather/README.md

 ![alt text](ressources/images/ATH.png)

-This feature is using a websocket connection _(Binance websocket)_ to monitor the price at all times
+This feature is using a websocket connection _(Binance websocket)_ to monitor the price at all times.
+The websocket is being rechecked every hour to avoid being disconnected.

 In order to prevent spamming users, the module that handles the ATH alerts has a `time.sleep(10)` snippet to act as a buffer.